jhuggins/anti-racist-data/data/AP-enrollment-by-race/README.md

 Overview
 --------

-We use data from the Civil Rights Data Collection survey to investigate segregation in US schools.
+Data on school district-level AP enrollment broken down by race and ethnicity.
+Civil Rights Data Collection survey to investigate segregation in US schools.
 The original data set contains many variables on all aspects of school enrollment and opportunities and includes variables for both race and gender.
+In an example analysis, we compare the proportions of students of color enrolled in AP courses to the proportion in the student body as a whole to examine segregation in students opportunities to take advanced courses.

-In this analysis, we compare the proportions of students of color enrolled in AP courses to the proportion in the student body as a whole to examine segregation in students opportunities to take advanced courses.
-A [derivative data](data/school_ap_enrollment_by_race.csv) set can be found in the data folder.
+We built a dataset on school-district-level AP enrollment broken down by race based on the Civil Rights Data Collection survey (CRDC) to investigate segregation in US schools.
+The CRDC has detailed data on all aspects of school enrollment and opportunities, broken down by both race and gender.
+In an example analysis, we compare the proportions of students of color enrolled in AP courses to the proportion in the student body as a whole to examine segregation in students opportunities to take advanced courses.
+The [derivative data](data/school_ap_enrollment_by_race.csv) set can be found in the data folder.

 Description
 -----------